kaede0e/two-species-genome-comparison-pipeline/case_study.md

 CDS:
 <img width="384" alt="Screen Shot 2022-03-11 at 10 19 09 AM" src="https://user-images.githubusercontent.com/91504464/157926987-25ca0a42-25c5-4e1d-962a-5aa5f16a0fbe.png">

-This boxplot shows the distribution of CDS/TE proportions per inv/syn region.
-If you are unfamiliar with the boxplot, it's a useful plot to present a lot of data points in a meaningful way.
-The black solid line in the middle indicates the median number, surrounded by the  This was unexpected and rather a weird looking distribution as we expected far higher CDS proportion in syntenic region than inversions while the results are showing more proportion of CDS in inversions than syntenic regions.
+This violin plot shows the distribution of CDS/TE proportions per inv/syn region.
+The area of the violin corresponds to the number of data points.
+This was unexpected and rather a weird looking distribution as we expected far higher CDS proportion in syntenic region than inversions while the results are showing more proportion of CDS in inversions than syntenic regions.
 What if we account for the length of each inv/syn region?
 First, let's see if there is a significant difference in inv/syn region from the dataset:
 ```
 # A tibble: 2 × 2